 An ounce of prevention is worth a pound of cure, so let's first go over some best practices to keep your ship in working order.

-Only boot with your keyfile once
+Only initialize your ship once

 Do not delete your pier

 Urbit is stateful, meaning that it needs to hold onto all your data.
 If you delete your pier and start your ship again, you won't be able to talk to any ship you've talked to before.
-The only solution to this is performing a personal breach
+The only solution to this is performing a personal breach.

 Keep track of the directory that you put your ship in

 When you first start your ship, you should make sure you put it a place where you can find it again and where it won't get accidentally deleted.
-Remember that you must perform

 Keep up-to-date builds